pipewrk/llm-core/PIPELINE_HELPERS.md

 ## pipelineToTransform(p, onPause?)

 Convert a pipeline into a Node.js `Transform` stream.
-Each object written to the transform is processed through the pipeline.
-Normal results are pushed downstream as JSON strings; pauses trigger the optional `onPause` handler.
-The context’s state persists across chunks.
+Each object written to the transform is processed through the pipeline using `p.next(doc, resume)`.
+Normal results are pushed downstream as newline‑delimited JSON; pauses trigger the optional `onPause` handler and stop processing of the current chunk.
+The transform carries a resume token internally so subsequent progress starts from the correct step.

 ```ts
 import { pipelineToTransform } from "@jasonnathan/llm-core";